mv1742/Wiki_Bias/README.md

 # What does my project do?
 Calculate different metrics for bias using articles references and edits.

+## Edit metrics
+- Number of edits.

+## Reference metrics
+- Diversity of references.
+- Number of references.
+- Percentage of references from main news sources (top 100 News providers).

 # Data Source
 ~30 GB Wikipedia?

+# Results

+Dashboard